Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 Activate VideoPress with the VideoPress plugin

-If VideoPress is the only Jetpack feature you want to use, then the single plugin is probably the best option for you.
-This dedicated plugin also creates a VideoPress dashboard directly in WP Admin, where you can upload and manage all of your videos.
-Take
+If VideoPress is the only Jetpack feature you want to use, you can install only the VideoPress plugin, and don’t need to install also the Jetpack core plugin.
+This dedicated plugin also creates a VideoPress dashboard directly in WP Admin, where you can upload and manage all your videos.

 Add your first video